-Experts to combat the potential 'health catastrophe' of deadly tuberculosis among people with diabetesJuly 24th, 2014 in Diseases, Conditions, Syndromes /
+Experts to combat the potential 'health catastrophe' of deadly tuberculosis among people with diabetesJuly 24, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 New research aims to estimate the benefits of different ways to carry out screening both patients with tuberculosis (TB) for diabetes and the other way around in parts of the world where both diseases are common.

 Those who live in urban areas and on low incomes in less well-off countries are especially at risk of developing TB.

 People already suffering from diabetes face about three times the risk of also acquiring TB, a potentially fatal disease.
 More than half of people with diabetes in the world are thought not to be aware of their condition.

 Julia Critchley, Professor of Epidemiology at St George's, University of London, said: "We urgently need to work out the impact on the world's population of this link and the likely benefits of different interventions to break this potential health catastrophe.

 "People with diabetes have greater risk of developing active TB and may face worse results after treatment.
 Some studies suggest they are more likely to die from TB.
 They may also be more infectious and transmit more TB to other people who do not have diabetes.

 "The interaction of these different effects is unclear.
 So this research really is a global first and is vital."